sangkny/pytorch_custom_yolo_training/README.md

 ##### Test
 - To test the model, please use `python object_detect_yolov3.py` after editting the file for a target image
+- To test roi-based object, please use `python roi_object_detecton_yolov3.py` with single image
+- To Analyze roi-based object detection, please use `python analysis_roi_object_detection_yolov3.py` with an input and its annotated data.

 ##### Under ubuntu training,
     train.txt val.txt should have only linefeed (\r) ended format in linux unlike LF\CR in windows.